 Of those two management styles, neither does their employees any favors.

 Micromanagers have a special place in the contempt section of most employee hearts.
-When a team member of ours posted on LinkedIn about causes of micromanagement, people were chimed in left and right.
+When a team member of ours posted on LinkedIn about causes of micromanagement, people chimed in left and right.
 Everyone seems to have a theory about the origins of micromanagement, so let’s begin there.

 Where does the micromanaging boss come from?